VitorCamposAds/VitorCamposAds/README.md

 - **Version Control**: Git, GitHub

 ## Connect With Me 📬
-If you're interested in my background and are looking to collaborate on data projects, let's connect!
+Interested in my background or looking for a collaborator?
+Feel free to reach out to discuss a potential project!

 [**LinkedIn Profile**](https://www.linkedin.com/in/vitor-campos-tech)